OrvokkiK/HYTE-BE-2024/README.md

   "mood": "Happy",
   "weight": 69.69,
   "sleep_hours": 7,
-  "notes": "This was a great day, but does this req fail?", "user_id": 3
+  "notes": "This was a good day",
+  "user_id": 3
 }